 Shirley Young, Governor and founding member, Committee of 100

 "Thoroughly engaging and informative...Pei--wonderfully modest, suave, and charming but still forceful at 90--guides us expertly in perfect English and Chinese...This film is highly recommended for all libraries."

 "Striving to balance architectural advancement with respect for the grandeur of China's heritage, Pei works on his most challenging--and most personal--task yet...Highly recommended."

 The Midwest Book Review

-95 minutes of extra footage with extended interviews with I.M.
+95 minutes of extra footage including a full lecture by I.M.
+Pei at the Louvre, and extended interviews with I.M.
 Pei, architect Charles Jencks, and philosopher John B. Cobb, Jr. Both the main film and all the extras have scene selection and SDH captions.